University of Strathclyde

 Requirements: junior standing; International Business major

+Students on exchange pay in-state tuition directly to USC and do not pay tuition to Strathclyde.
+All housing, food, and personal expenses are paid by the student in Glasgow.
 The United Kingdom is an expensive place to study abroad due to the weak exchange rate between the dollar and pound.
 Due to this fact, students need to budget accordingly and be aware that prices will be much higher while in the UK.
+To get an idea of life on site, you will find on the numbeo website indications on the cost of living in Scotland compared to other countries in the world.

 Students typically take 60 Strathclyde credits (30 ECTS credits) per semester and typically earn 15 U.S. credit hours.
-Listed below are a few examples of subjects offered.
 Students should expect lectures in class sizes ranging from 20-150 students, combined with interactive seminars, workshops and tutorials and smaller in-depth discussion groups.

 To see courses UofSC students have taken at this university, please reference the Registrar's Course Equivalency Table.